Edlesborough: Amenities

+The Traveller's Rest, which sits between Edlesborough and Dagnall, serves as the village's local pub.

 St. Mary's Village Carnival

-Annually, on the first Saturday in July, Edlesborough and the surrounding communities put on a carnival on the Village Green.
+Annually, on the first Saturday in July, Edlesborough and the surrounding communities host a carnival on the Village Green.
 It features several attractions, starting with a float parade in which several parties compete for a rosette.
-These parties include the local Scout group and Edlesborough Primary Academy, the village school, as well as scout groups and schools from the surrounding villages.
+These parties include the local Scout group, Edlesborough Primary Academy, as well as scout groups and schools from the surrounding villages.
 Other attractions include fairground rides, various shops, a classic vehicle display, barbeques and other food stalls, various performances by local performance groups, a dog show, and an owl display.

 The carnival began as a traditional Church fete, hosted in the Vicarage garden, before being moved to Park Farm in Eaton Bray in 1965.
 In 1988, it was moved once again to Eaton Bray Recreational Ground, however, the next year, it was moved to the Edlesborough Village Green.
 It was originally set to alternate between Eaton Bray Recreational Ground and Edlesborough Village Green, however, the former soon became too small to accommodate the growing event, and it now remains in Edlesborough.

 Each year, the carnival chooses a different theme, and that theme is often reflected in the float parade.